Delayed Onset Muscle Soreness- Understanding No Pain No Gain

 We all know the mantra when it comes to weight training or just about any type of intensive exercise- ‘No pain no gain’, and as anyone starting a training program can attest- the first few days after your initial workout can be painful indeed.
 We call it muscle soreness, or just plain pain, but the technical term used is Delayed Onset Muscle Soreness (DOMS).
-Call it what you like but it can Unlike the pain you feel as a result of an acute or overuse type injury, Delayed Onset Muscle Soreness isn’t always a bad thing.
-On the contrary, in many ways it is a natural part of the adaptation response- the very process that our body uses to make our muscles bigger and stronger.
+Call it what you like but Delayed Onset Muscle Soreness isn’t always a bad thing.
+On the contrary, in many ways it is a natural part of the adaptation response- the very process that our body uses to make our muscles bigger and stronger (See my article: How Do Muscles Get Bigger & Stronger).
 That being said, there is some credibility to the ‘No Pain No Gain’ credo.

 Delayed Onset Muscle Soreness- The Mechanisms